- Academic Promotion for Level B Only (Higher Education) Policy

 - facilitate alignment between the reward for high achievement of individual academic staff and the School’s staffing structure, budget and strategic directions.

 - Satisfactory performance at their current academic level is considered the minimum standard of achievement for staff.
 To be promoted to a higher academic level, a staff member needs to demonstrate that they are performing satisfactorily at the higher academic level and meet the levels of achievement required for promotion to the higher level.

-- This Policy provides for Schools and other Academic Organisational Units to assess candidates seeking promotion from Level A to Level B with a committee chaired by the Dean and with University and school/academic organisational unit representation on the committee.
-Candidates seeking promotion to Level C will be assessed by a committee chaired by the Deputy Vice-Chancellor (Academic) with internal and external representation.
-Candidates seeking promotion to Levels D and E will be assessed by a committee chaired by the Deputy Vice-Chancellor (Academic) with internal and external representation.
+- This Policy provides for Schools and other Academic Organisational Units to assess candidates seeking promotion from Level A to Level B with a committee chaired by the Dean (or nominee) of at least Academic Level C and with University and school/academic organisational unit representation on the committee.

 - The implementation and outcomes of the Academic Promotion for Level B (Higher Education) Policy will support and be supported by the University’s Equal Opportunity and Valuing Diversity Policy through providing the opportunity for assessment of achievement relative to opportunity, with a candidate able to specify personal circumstances that might have resulted in limitations to opportunity to achieve.

 - The Deputy Vice-Chancellor (Academic) and the Director, Human Resources are responsible for ensuring compliance with the Policy and for ensuring that appropriate procedures and other systems are in place where relevant.

 - The Dean has specific responsibility for ensuring that appropriate procedures and other systems are in place for compliance with the Academic Promotion for Level B (Higher Education) Procedure.

 - The Director, Human Resources has specific responsibilities for the maintenance of the related procedures.